maxmind/MaxMind-DB/MaxMind-DB-spec.md

 could contain these values.
 This is why you need to find the last occurrence of this sequence.

+The maximum allowable size for the metadata section, including the marker that starts the metadata, is 128kb.

 The metadata is stored as a map data structure.
 This structure is described later in the spec.
 Changing a key's data type or removing a key would consistute a major version change for this spec.